 A contract may be ratified by the principal even though the circumstances have altered, as by a loss occurring under an unauthorised marine insurance policy1, or even when the third party has given notice of repudiation2, provided that it is ratified within a reasonable time3.
 It is immaterial that the contract was made by the agent in fraud of the principal4.
-Where, however, the agent and third party are able to rescind their transaction so that there remains nothing to ratify, ratification by the principal is inoperative
+Where, however, the agent and third party are able to rescind their transaction so that there remains nothing to ratify,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.